awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Lambda.md

 ```

 **Tip**
 When you use the role technique in Aurora MySQL version 3, you also activate the role by using the `SET ROLE role_name` or `SET ROLE ALL` statement\.
 If you aren't familiar with the MySQL 8\.0 role system, you can learn more in [Role\-based privilege model](Aurora.AuroraMySQL.Compare-80-v3.md#AuroraMySQL.privilege-model)\.
-You can also find more details in [Using Roles](https://dev.mysql.com/doc/refman/8.0/en/roles.html) in the *MySQL Reference Manual*\.
+You can also find more details in [Using roles](https://dev.mysql.com/doc/refman/8.0/en/roles.html) in the *MySQL Reference Manual*\.
 This only applies to the current active session\.
 When you reconnect, you have to run the `SET ROLE` statement again to grant privileges\.
 For more information, see [SET ROLE statement](https://dev.mysql.com/doc/refman/8.0/en/set-role.html) in the *MySQL Reference Manual*\.
 You can also use the `activate_all_roles_on_login` DB cluster parameter to automatically activate all roles when a user connects to a DB instance\.
 When this parameter is set, you don't have to call the SET ROLE statement explicitly to activate a role\.
 For more information, see [activate\_all\_roles\_on\_login](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_activate_all_roles_on_login) in the *MySQL Reference Manual*\.

-In Aurora MySQL version 1 and 2, the user invoking a native function must be granted the `INVOKE LAMBDA` privilege\.
+In Aurora MySQL version 2, the user invoking a native function must be granted the `INVOKE LAMBDA` privilege\.
 To grant this privilege to a user, connect to the DB instance as the administrative user, and run the following statement\.

 ```
 GRANT INVOKE LAMBDA ON *.* TO user@domain-or-ip-address